 Our first birth experience was a long, natural, hospital delivery of our rainbow baby, Claire.
 It was amazing, hard, and beautiful.
-Before becoming pregnant with Claire, we suffered a miscarriage at almost 11 weeks.
+Before becoming pregnant with Claire, we suffered a miscarriage at 10 weeks.
 I was devastated by that experience, so when we got pregnant again, I was grateful but extremely anxious.
 All pregnancy loss is sad, but there’s something especially tragic about losing your first because it forever taints your experience.
 When your only frame of reference up to that point is a loss, even a healthy pregnancy has an extra layer of fear and anxiety.

 Three years later, I can still remember the most vivid details of this eventful day.
 Things like what songs I sang, what I ate for dinner, and where we parked at the hospital.

 About a week before I learned I was pregnant, I was diagnosed with Graves’ Disease, an autoimmune disease affecting the thyroid.
 It can cause miscarriages, but can also onset or remit during pregnancy, so I was closely monitored every 4 weeks with blood tests and thyroid function tests/ultrasounds.
 Thankfully, I had no symptoms so I did not require any treatment beyond regular monitoring.

 I had some morning sickness with Claire; nausea daily and some vomiting here and there.
 I used sea bands, ate lemon candies, but mostly I just powered through to eat when I could.
 I told very few people we were pregnant until 12 weeks given our previous experience (we had told everyone then at 6 weeks, and later had to tell everyone again that we’d lost the baby).
 I was showing by 9 weeks but could hide it, but I was in maternity clothes by 14 weeks.